Parks in this Network

 The National Capital Region Network (NCRN), is one of 32 I&M networks nationwide.
 It contains 11 park units in Virginia, West Virginia, Maryland, and the District of Columbia that share common natural resources.
 The NCRN parks are: Antietam National Battlefield, Catoctin Mountain Park, Chesapeake & Ohio Canal National Historical Park, George Washington Memorial Parkway, Harpers Ferry National Historical Park, Manassas National Battlefield Park, Monocacy National Battlefield, National Capital Parks - East, Prince William Forest Park, Rock Creek Park, and Wolf Trap National Park for the Performing Arts.

-The NCRN encompasses four distinct physiographic provinces, stretching from east to west through the Atlantic Coastal Plain, the Piedmont, the Blue Ridge, and the Valley and Ridge provinces.
+The NCRN is a fascinating collection of natural areas that all fall within the immense Eastern Deciduous Forest ecosystem.
+Four distinct physiographic provinces cross NCRN, spanning east to west the Atlantic Coastal Plain, the Piedmont, the Blue Ridge, and the Valley and Ridge provinces.
 This landscape provides a wide range of resources and ecological niches, yet NCRN parks share many features and challenges.
 With acreages ranging from 130 (Wolf Trap) to 19,612 (C&O Canal), NCRN parks on average are small, and all are effected by urbanization radiating from Washington, DC in the network's center.
 Outside of marshes and managed open areas, forests are the dominant vegetation of NCRN parks, making up approximately 74% of landcover.
 The vast majority of NCRN park land is also part of the Potomac River watershed, the second-largest tributary of the Chesapeake Bay—America's largest estuary.